slieb74/NFL-Betting-Data/README.md

 # Regression Model to Predict Over/Under Outcomes for the Upcoming NFL Season

 ## Goal
-Develop a model that can recommend to bettors whether teams are likely to go over or under the set line
+Develop a regression model that can recommend to bettors whether teams are likely to go over or under the set line

 ## ETL
 - To train our regression model, we used a dataset with every NFL game since 1979, with features including betting lines, game outcomes, weather conditions, and more.